dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ![](../images/macos-monterey.png)

 ::: warning
-macOS Monterey is supported by OpenCore Legacy Patcher **0.1.7 and newer.**
+macOS Monterey is supported by OpenCore Legacy Patcher **0.1.7 and later.**
 Use the latest available version for the most stability.
 :::